Arkanic/optar-ark/README.md

 The original project, [Twibright OPTical ARchiver](http://ronja.twibright.com/optar/), was released in 2007.
 This fork aims to enhance the usability and modularity of the program, with the optimal end goal in mind being a web-based client.

+Additionally a rewrite in Rust is in progress.

 ## Features (intended)
 - [x] Support for configuration customisation without recompiling the source code
 - [x] Add support for actually parsing the number string passed to `unoptar` to change unparse config, instead of ignoring and using compiled values in optar.h